CodecoolGlobal/el-proyecte-grande-sprint-1-java-zsofi82/README.md

 # Pick your spot!

 Pick your spot is a foosball table reservation system.

+We developed this project over 5 weeks, as our final team project at codecool.

+1. API endpoints, Spring boot setup
+2. React frontend
+3. Database connection with Hibernate Repositories
+4. Spring security
+5. Docker containerisation

 ## Installation
 ---